yujunz/ssbench/README.rst

 OpenStack Swift cluster, utilizing one or more distributed ``ssbench-worker`` processes, saving statistics about the run to a file.
-The ``ssbench-master report-scenario`` command can then generate a report from the saved statstics.
+The ``ssbench-master report-scenario`` command can then generate a report from the saved statistics.
 By default, ``ssbench-master run-scenario`` will generate a report to STDOUT immediately following a benchmark run in addition to saving the raw results to a file.